apache/beam/contributor-docs/code-change-guide.md

 2. Install the Beam SDK in your Python virtual environment with the necessary extensions, for example `pip install /path/to/apache-beam.tar.gz[gcp]`.

-3. Initiate your Python script, running the Pipeline with command similar to the following example:
+3. Initiate your Python script.
+To run your pipeline, use a command similar to the following example:
   ```shell
   python my_pipeline.py --runner=DataflowRunner --sdk_location=/path/to/apache-beam.tar.gz --project=my_project --region=us-central1 --temp_location=gs://my-bucket/temp ...
   ```

 Tips for using the Dataflow runner:

 * The Python worker installs the Apache Beam SDK before processing work items.
 Therefore, you don't usually need to provide a custom worker container.
-If your Google Cloud VM doesn't have Internet access and transient dependencies are changed from the officially released container images, you do need to provide a custom worker container.
+If your Google Cloud VM doesn't have internet access and transient dependencies are changed from the officially released container images, you do need to provide a custom worker container.
 In this case, see the section "Build containers for modified SDK code."

 * Installing the Beam Python SDK from source can be slow (3.5 minutes for  a`n1-standard-1` machine).
 As an alternative, if the host machine uses amd64 architecture, you can build a wheel instead of a tarball by using a command similar to `./gradle :sdks:python:bdistPy311linux` (for Python 3.11).
 Pass the built wheel using the `--sdk_location` option.
 That installation completes in seconds.